yunlong10/AVicuna/README.md

 # AVicuna
-Repo for the paper ["AVicuna: Audio-Visual LLM with Interleaver and Context-Boundary Alignment for Temporal Referential Dialogue"](https://arxiv.org/abs/2403.16276).
+Repo for the paper ["Empowering LLMs with Pseudo-Untrimmed Videos for Audio-Visual Temporal Understanding"](https://arxiv.org/abs/2403.16276).

 ---